zroe1/neural-network-from-scratch/README.md

 This repository includes code for a fully functional neural network using only stdio.h and stdlib.h in C. Performing matrix multiplication, calculating derivatives, and updating gradients is all done without any outside libraries.

 The code is then tested on the famous MNIST handwritten digit dataset.
-The accuracy of the model is 79.2% on images not present in the training data, but I suspect this number would be higher if it weren't for the constraints of only using stdio.h and stdlib.h in C, as I discuss more below.
+The accuracy of the model is 79.2% on images not present in the training data, but I suspect I could improve accuracy with a few changes as I discuss below.

 ## Model architecture